 The Australian flow mortgage insurance market is primarily served by us and one other private mortgage insurance company, as well as certain lender-affiliated captive mortgage insurance companies.
 In addition, some lenders self-insure certain high loan-to-value mortgage risks.
+On January 17, 2019, APRA authorized a third private mortgage insurance company to conduct business in Australia.
+It is too early to determine the impact this additional competitor will have on our market share.

 We compete primarily based upon our reputation for high quality customer service, meeting customer service-level agreements for decision making on insurance applications, strong underwriting expertise and flexibility in terms of product development and provision of support services.